mcastany/stripe-checkout-sample/README.md

 # stripe-checkout-sample

-1. Get an account in Stripe and configure this repository with the stripe key
+1. Get an account in Stripe and copy the stripe key

-2. Go to revenuecat and create a Stripe application and paste the public key in this repository
+2. Go to revenuecat and create a Stripe application and copy the public key

+3. Rename the file `.env.sample` to `.env` and paste both keys

-3. Run `npm start`
+4. Run `npm start`

 ## Configure Products in Stripe